CatBoxy/zcrappy/README.md

 docker-compose up
 ```

 3. Create a new MySQL database using the configurations provided in the `.example.env` file.

 ## Additional Information

 For the frontend application, please refer to the repository at:
 [Frontend App Repository](https://github.com/CatBoxy/scrappy-front)

+4. Allow CORS for the frontend updating the ORIGIN .env variable.